jordanlenhart/jordanlenhart/README.md

 # Hi, I'm Jordan Lenhart

 Welcome to my GitHub profile!
-I'm a passionate and driven software developer with a background in technological innovation, customer and client service, and adminstrative leadership.
+I'm a passionate and driven software developer with a background in education services and grants, case management, community engagement, and growing technical/web development skills.

 ## 🚀 Skills & Tools